-A brief explanation of the amendment to the Texas (a)(6) rule.
-In November 2017, the Texas constitution was amended to allow rate and term transactions even after a Texas (a)(6) mortgage has been closed.
+A brief explanation of Texas (a)(6) rule amendment.
+In November 2017, the Texas constitution was amended to allow rate and term transactions even after a closed Texas (a)(6) mortgage.
 This is a change to the rule.
-This simply takes out a loan-level price adjustment for those who are looking to complete a rate and term transaction.
+This takes out a loan-level price adjustment for those looking to complete a rate and term transaction.

 Surging Home Prices Benefit Texas Homeowners with Equity

-There are numerous different ways to put your equity to work for you.
-Mike will be able to go over some of the situations.
-It may make sense to pay off a high-interest credit card or personal loan with the equity in your property.
-This can save you hundreds if not thousands of dollars a month depending on your situation.
+Depending on your situation, this can save you hundreds, if not thousands, of dollars a month.
 It is important to understand that mortgage interest is also tax-deductible.
-With a change coming to our federal government, tax write-offs may change in the future.
+With a change coming to our federal government, tax write-offs may change.
 Please contact your CPA for more information on tax-deductible mortgage interest.

 Documents Required To Start The Mortgage Process

 After your initial consultation, Michael will send you an application link.
-After completing the application link you upload the required documentation.
+After completing the application link, you upload the required documentation.
 Below are the documents you can expect to upload: